centertap/DiscourseSsoConsumer/README.md

      upon every login.
 Membership in any other MediaWiki groups will not be affected.

- * `$wgDiscourseSsoConsumer_LogoutDiscourse`
+ * `$wgDiscourseSsoConsumer_EnableDiscourseLogout`
    * default value: `false`
    * If `true`, logging out of MediaWiki will also log the user out of Discourse (via a redirect to the SSO endpoint, requesting logout).

- * `$wgDiscourseSsoConsumer_AutoRelogin`
+ * `$wgDiscourseSsoConsumer_EnableAutoRelogin`
-   * default value: `false`
+   * boolean, default value: `false`
    * If `true`, automatically re-login a previously-logged-in user if they become logged out due to, e.g., session timeout.
-   * The purpose of this option is to provide a user experience more similar to Discourse itself, i.e., as long as the user is logged-in to Discourse, they will stay logged-in to Mediawiki.
-Without this enabled, the user will be silently logged out of Mediawiki after a period of inactivity when their current session times out (by default, after one hour, as set by `$wgObjectCacheSessionExpiry`).
+   * The purpose of this option is to provide a user experience more similar to Discourse itself, i.e., as long as the user is logged-in to Discourse, they will stay logged-in to MediaWiki.
+Without this enabled, the user will be silently logged out of MediaWiki after a period of inactivity when their current session times out (by default, after one hour, as set by `$wgObjectCacheSessionExpiry`).
    * If you enable this option, you will probably want to _disable_